facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 * Average Proportion
 * Average Lagging
 * Differentiable Average Lagging
-Again Thery will also be evaluated on detokenized text.
+Again, they will also be evaluated on detokenized text.